data-mechanics/course-2016-spr-proj/README.md

 exec(open('../pymongo_dm.py').read())
 ```
 The script `alice_bob/example.py` is an example that illustrates how the wrappers can be used.
 It also provides a detailed example of how to record appropriate provenance information using the `prov` module.

+## Other requirements.

+The requirements for the various component projects have been assembled in `requirements.yum` and `requirements.python`.